 41. Do you or any other member of your household have any Whole or Universal Life Insurance Policies?
 If so who is this listed with: 🗆 Yes

 Cash Value \$ □ No

 42. Have any Personal Property held as an Investment (this includes: paintings, artwork, collector or show cars, jewelry, coin or stamp collections, antiques, etc.)?
 Cash Value □ Yes □ No

 43. Received any Lump Sum Receipts?
 (Include inheritances, capital gains, lottery winnings, insurance settlements and other claims)?
 When Cash Value 🗆 Yes

 Where are Funds Held? □ No

-44. Own Equity in real estate, rental property, land contracts/contract for deeds or other real estate

-holdings or other capital investments (this included your personal residence, mobile homes, vacant

-land, farms, vacation homes or commercial property)?
+44. Own Equity in real estate, rental property, land contracts/contract for deeds or other real estate holdings or other capital investments (this included your personal residence, mobile homes, vacant land, farms, vacation homes or commercial property)?

 a.
 If yes, type of property: 🗆 Yes

 b.
-Location of Property:
+Location of Property: □ No

-c.
-Appraised Market Value: □ No

 d.
 Mortgage or Outstanding loan balance due:

 e.
 Amount of Annual Insurance Premium:

-f.
-Amount of most recent tax bill: